 At Papa John's, we believe that people are our most important ingredient, and we are dedicated stewards of our communities and the environment.
-As noted above, the Corporate Governance and Nominating Committee has been tasked with overseeing the Company's commitment to corporate values of diversity, equity and inclusion and the Company's initiatives on sustainability and environmental, social and governance matters.
-We published our first full Corporate Responsibility Report for fiscal year 2019, in the second quarter of 2020, and an interim Corporate Responsibility Report covering 2020 activities in the second quarter of 2021.
-We plan to publish our 2021 Corporate Responsibility Report in May 2022.
+The Company's commitment to ESG begins with our focus and aspirations around People, Pizza and Planet.
+Within these focus areas, the Company continues to advance on our priority topics.
+The Corporate Governance and Nominating Committee has been tasked with overseeing the Company's commitment to corporate values of diversity, equity and inclusion and the Company's initiatives on ESG matters.
+We published our first full Corporate Responsibility Report for fiscal year 2019, in the second quarter of 2020.
+We plan to publish our 2022 Corporate Responsibility Report in March 2023.
 These reports are available on the Company's website.